 Click here for Minneapolis’ Attendance Policy.

-To excuse a sick student, please dial Washbuarn Attendance Office at 668-3429.
+To excuse a sick student, please call Washburn Attendance Office at 612-668-3429.
 If leaving a voice mail, please spell your child's last name and indicate the nature of their illness.

 Should I send my child to school today?